Kyoto by the Sea Tourism Zone

 There is a unique culture and lifestyle that comes from a fusion of the advanced cultures of old who were dedicated to creating, with the spirit of harmony that revered the gods of nature.

-Since ancient times this has been a plentiful area and is the hometown of the goddess of food 'Toyoke Omikami' who is enshrined in one of the outer temples at Ise Shrine.
-There is an impressive line-up of quality branded produce from the area, with A Grade Koshihikari rice, 13 local sake houses, Taiza crab, Ine yellowtail, Tango cockles, Tango tilefish, and Manganji peppers among others.
+“Kyoto by the Sea” is said to be the hometown of the goddess of harvest, “Toyouke Oomikami”, who is enshrined in one of the outer temples at Ise Shrine.
+That is why abundance of food has developed here.
+This area offers a wide variety of brand products like A-Grade Koshihikari rice, 13 local sake breweries, Taiza crab, Ine yellowtail, Tango cockles, Tango tilefish and Mangangi peppers.